-Answers to the most common course registration questions are provided below; if you do not find the answer you need, contact Chemistry Undergraduate Services at firstname.lastname@example.org, at (206) 543-4658, or in Bagley Hall 303.
+Answers to the most common course registration questions are provided below; if you do not find the answer you need, please email Chemistry Undergraduate Services at firstname.lastname@example.org or contact a Chemistry Undergraduate Adviser.

 Non-matriculated students seeking to enroll in a Chemistry course can obtain necessary approvals from the Undergraduate Services Office by e-mailing email@example.com.
 Non-matriculated student registration for Chemistry courses is allowed on a space-available basis only, beginning on the first day of the quarter.

 Drop codes are rarely required for students to drop a chemistry course.
 Students dropping lab courses after the second week of the quarter will not have their lab fees refunded.
 For more information on the timeline & process for dropping a course, visit the UW Registrar's Current Quarter Drop page.